 Sexual violence happens to people of all ages, races, genders, sexual orientations, religions, abilities, professions, incomes, and ethnicities.
 It happens every day in our communities, schools, and workplaces.

 This is a gendered form of violence.
 About one in five women (18.3%) and one in 71 men (1.4%) in the U.S. have been raped at some time in their lives (Black et al., 2011).

 79% of female victims of rape report that they were first raped before age 25.

 28% of male victims of rape report that they were first raped at age 10 or younger.

-South Carolina again ranked first in the nation for women murdered by men, with a rate of 2.32 per 100,000, according to the new Violence Policy Center (VPC) report When Men Murder Women: An Analysis of 2013 Homicide Data.
-This is the 18th year in a row that South Carolina has ranked in the top 10 […]
+South Carolina has moved from first in the United States for women murdered by men to 5th, with a rate of 1.73 per 100,000 in 2014 according to the new Violence Policy Center (VPC) report When Men Murder Women: An Analysis of 2014 Homicide Data.
+This is the 19th year in a row that South Carolina has […]

 #SCSaysNoMore (Taken from SCCADVASA: SOUTH CAROLINA COALITION AGAINST DOMESTIC VIOLENCE AND SEXUAL ASSAULT) What is Intimate Partner Violence?
 The Center for Disease Control and Prevention defines intimate partner violence (IPV) as a serious, preventable public health problem that affects millions of Americans.
 The term “intimate partner violence” describes physical, sexual, or psychological harm by a […]